Information Design for Congested Social Services: Optimal Need-Based Persuasion: Structural Characterization

-Our first result states that any Pareto-dominant signaling mechanism has a threshold structure.
-The proof, which is deferred to Appendix~\ref{ap:structural-characterization}, follows from a perturbation analysis similar to that in \citet{lingenbrink2019optimal}: we show that given any $\pi \in \Piob$ that does not have a threshold structure, one can perturb it to obtain a $\hat{\pi} \in \Piob$ that Pareto-dominates it. \begin{theorem}[Threshold structure of Pareto-dominant signaling mechanisms] Any signaling mechanism $\pi \in \Piob$ that is Pareto-dominant within the class $\Piob$ has a threshold structure, with the threshold less than or equal to the full-information threshold $m_\fim$. \end{theorem} Furthermore, using the same argument as above, we obtain that the Pareto-dominant admission policies also have a threshold structure.
-We omit the proof for brevity. \begin{theorem}[Threshold structure of Pareto-dominant admission policies] Any admission policy $\pi \in \Pidb$ that is Pareto-dominant within the class $\Pidb$ has a threshold structure, with the threshold less than or equal to the full-information threshold $m_\fim$. \end{theorem} Having established the threshold structure of any Pareto-dominant distribution (either within $\Pidb$ or $\Piob$), we next state another key structural property of Pareto-dominant distributions within $\Piob$.
-The result implies that in any Pareto-dominant $\pi \in \Piob$ that is not Pareto-dominant within $\Pidb$, the obedience constraint that binds is the constraint \eqref{eq:obedience2}.
-Put differently, it is the \eqref{eq:obedience2} condition that acts as a hurdle for a Pareto-dominant admission policy to be implementable as a signaling mechanism.
-The intuition behind this result lies in the observation, common in many congested service systems, that type-$\low$ users do not internalize the negative externalities they impose on other users (both type-$\low$ and type-$\high$) by joining the queue.
-Hence, the type-$\low$ users are naturally more inclined to join the queue than leave, and the challenge in information sharing is in ensuring that when the type-$\low$ users are asked to leave, they find it incentive compatible to do so.
+Our first result states that any Pareto-efficient signaling mechanism has a threshold structure.
+The proof, which is deferred to Appendix~\ref{ap:structural-characterization}, follows from a perturbation analysis similar to that in \citet{lingenbrink2019optimal}: we show that given any $\pi \in \Piob$ that does not have a threshold structure, one can perturb it to obtain a $\hat{\pi} \in \Piob$ that Pareto-dominates it. \begin{theorem}[Threshold structure of Pareto-efficient signaling mechanisms] Any signaling mechanism $\pi \in \Piob$ that is Pareto-efficient within the class $\Piob$ has a threshold structure, with the threshold less than or equal to the full-information threshold $m_\fim$. \end{theorem} Furthermore, using the same argument as above, we obtain that the Pareto-efficient admission policies also have a threshold structure.
+We omit the proof for brevity. \begin{theorem}[Threshold structure of Pareto-efficient admission policies] Any admission policy $\pi \in \Pidb$ that is Pareto-efficient within the class $\Pidb$ has a threshold structure, with the threshold less than or equal to the full-information threshold $m_\fim$. \end{theorem} Having established the threshold structure of any Pareto-efficient distribution (either within $\Pidb$ or $\Piob$), we next state another key structural property of Pareto-efficient distributions within $\Piob$.
+The result implies that in any Pareto-efficient $\pi \in \Piob$ that is not Pareto-efficient within $\Pidb$, the obedience constraint that binds is the constraint \eqref{eq:obedience2}.
+Put differently, it is the \eqref{eq:obedience2} condition that acts as a hurdle for a Pareto-efficient admission policy to be implementable as a signaling mechanism.
+The intuition behind this result lies in the observation, common in many congested service systems, that $\low$-type users do not internalize the negative externalities they impose on other users (both $\low$-type and $\high$-type) by joining the queue.
+Hence, the $\low$-type users are naturally more inclined to join the queue than leave, and the challenge in information sharing is in ensuring that when the $\low$-type users are asked to leave, they find it incentive compatible to do so. {The proof of this theorem is also deferred to Appendix~\ref{ap:structural-characterization}.}